Nicole Letourneau

-During the course of her career as a child psychiatry researcher, she has received many honors for her work.
+During the course of her career as a child mental health researcher, she has received many honors for her work.
+In 2023 she was inducted into the prestigious Royal Society of Canada.
+In 2022, she was inducted into the Canadian Academy of Nursing.
 In 2020, she was inducted into the American Academy of Nursing and received the prestigious Jeanne Mance Award, the Canadian Nurses Association’s highest honor for career achievement and impacts on Canadians’ health.
 In 2016, she received the Inspiration Award, bestowed by the Ministry of Human Services of Alberta.
 In 2015, she was named one of four Alberta Change Agents by Apple Magazine of Alberta Health Services.
 In 2014, she was named to the Canadian Academy of Health Sciences, one of the highest honours bestowed upon health researchers in Canada.
 She has received research merit awards from two Canadian Colleges of Nursing including Alberta's and New Brunswick's in 2011.
 She was featured in The Globe and Mail in 2008 when she was named to Canada's Top 40 Under 40 and has been named in Canada & North America's Who's Who.
 In 2007, she was named Canada's premier young investigator by the Canadian Institutes of Health Research (CIHR) in receiving the highest ranking in the entire New Investigator competition.
 She also received the University of Alberta Alumni Horizon award in 2004, recognizing outstanding early accomplishments of alumni.

 Early life and education

 Letourneau was born in Fredericton, New Brunswick.
-She graduated from the Fredericton High School in 1987 and went on complete her baccalaureate degree in Nursing from the University of New Brunswick in 1991, after which she successfully completed the requirements to be a Registered Nurse.
+She graduated from the Fredericton High School in 1987 and went on complete her baccalaureate degree in nursing from the University of New Brunswick in 1991, after which she successfully completed the requirements to be a Registered Nurse.
 After she became a Registered Nurse, she was employed in the surgery ward at the Dr. Everett Chalmers Regional Hospital as well as the Women and Children's unit at the Oromocto Public Hospital.

 In 1992, she moved to Alberta and enrolled in the University of Alberta, where she received a fellowship from the National Health Research and Development Program.
-She completed her master's degree in 1994 and subsequently started her PhD in Nursing from University of Alberta.
+She completed her master's degree in 1994 and subsequently started her PhD in nursing from University of Alberta.
 Alongside her PhD, she served as a registered nurse at various hospitals including the University of Alberta Hospital working in pediatric surgery and intensive care, as well in pediatric homecare of Alberta Health Services.